Stucco Repairin Buckhead GA

 Buckhead, one of the wealthiest neighborhoods in Atlanta, would deprive the city of upwards of 40% of its tax revenue if it seceded.
 Political scientists and journalists have also highlighted that Buckhead is significantly more conservative and white than the rest of Atlanta.
 Commentators have also noted that this secession attempt is "more serious" than earlier efforts, due to polling data showing 54% to 70% of Buckhead's residents favor the move, and due to pro-secession organizations raising nearly $1,000,000 to promote the split.
 A referendum did not occur in 2022 or early 2023, as the Georgia General Assembly tabled the bills that would have provided for this referendum during the 2022 legislative session.

 During the 2023 session, on April 27, the issue of incorporation was brought to the Georgia State Senate in the form of SB114.
 The bill prompted a response from governor Brian Kemp on the legality and workability of incorporating Buckhead as a city, but was ultimately rejected 33-23.
 The against votes consists of all Democrats in the Senate, and ten Republicans who broke rank to join them.
-Republicans on the for side argued that the citizens of Buckhead were not being represented by their municipal government and that the decision to form their own municipality should be up to the citizens themselves.
+The Republicans who were in favor of allowing a secession vote argued that the citizens of Buckhead were not being represented by their municipal government and that the decision to form their own municipality should be up to the citizens themselves.
 Additionally, it was noted by the media that there was no Senator from Buckhead in the Senate at the time of the vote.
 If the bill succeeded, it would have begun the referendum process to secede from Atlanta.

 Buckhead was originally the central area now called "Buckhead Village".
 The current usage of the term Buckhead roughly covers the interior of the "V" formed by Interstate 85 on the east and Interstate 75 on the west.
 Buckhead is bordered by Cumberland and Vinings in Cobb County to the northwest, the city of Sandy Springs to the north, Brookhaven and North Druid Hills in DeKalb County to the east, Midtown Atlanta to the south, and West Midtown to the west.